JoshOrndorff/utxo-workshop/README.md

 **Scenario**: Imagine a situation where Alice pays Bob via **transaction A**, then Bob uses his new utxo to pay Charlie, via **transaction B**.
 In short, B depends on the success of A.

-However, depending on network latency, the runtime might deliver transaction B to a node's transaction pool before delivering transaction A!
+However, depending on network latency, the runtime might deliver **transaction B** to a node's transaction pool before delivering **transaction A**!

+Your challenge is to overcome this race condition.

-A naive solution is to simply drop transaction B.
+A naive solution is to simply drop transaction B. But Substrate lets you implement transaction ordering logic.

-But Substrate lets you implement transaction ordering logic, such that you can wait for transaction A befoere dispatching B.
+In Substrate, you can specify the requirements for dispatching a transaction, e.g. wait for transaction A to arrive before dispatching B.

 Directions:
 1. Read about a [transaction lifecycle](https://docs.substrate.dev/docs/transaction-lifecycle-in-substrate) in Substrate